LordAlexWorks/tamain/README.md

 For more information: https://devcenter.heroku.com/articles/procfile

-## Run heroku locally
+### Run heroku locally

 ```bash
 heroku local web -p 5673
 ```

-### Access locally
-Go to your browser and access the URL returned from  (e.g. http://localhost:5673).
+Go to your browser and access the URL returned (e.g. http://localhost:5673).